spree/spree/guides/content/developer/core/adjustments.md

 end
 ```

-Next you need to add method to `AdjustmentUpdater` that performs the update (notice the scope added to Adjustments):
+Next you need to define a method in `AdjustmentUpdater` that performs the update for your custom adjustment (notice the scope added to Adjustments):

 ```ruby
 Spree::Adjustable::AdjustmentsUpdater.class_eval do